Poisonite/MakeMKV-Auto-Rip/README.md

 **Important Notes:**

-- Use double backslashes (`\\`) in Windows paths
-- Create directories manually - the application cannot create missing folders
 - Recommended: Create dedicated folders for movie rips and logs
 - **Performance tip**: Use `"sync"` ripping mode for HDD destinations where concurrent writes impact performance... for SSDs, `"async"` will yield much better overall performance